-- 8. Article 8.4 of the Contract in combination with Article 8.2 of the Annex specified that in case of unilateral termination of the contract by Rubin Kazan without one of the reasons stipulated in the Contract and while Mr Navarro was in compliance with his obligations, Mr Navarro would be entitled to a compensation equivalent to the remuneration stipulated in the Annex until the expiry of the Contract. - 9.
-On 23 January 2014, Rubin Kazan terminated the Contract on the basis that Mr Navarro did not possess a valid UEFA license, in accordance of Article 7.2 of the Contract.
-Such termination was informed in a letter addressed to Mr Gonzalez rather than Mr Navarro, whereby Rubin Kazan stated that, pursuant to Article 9.2. of the Contract, "in case the dispute arises between the parties it should be resolved in the Dispute Resolution Chamber of the Football Union of Russia (FUR) and afterwards in other organs in accordance with the regulations of FUR and FIFA".
-In any event, Rubin Kazan maintained the aforementioned reasons as to the termination of the Contract in its submissions to the Panel.
+- 8. Article 8.4 of the Contract in combination with Article 8.2 of the Annex specified that in case of unilateral termination of the contract by Rubin Kazan without one of the reasons stipulated in the Contract and while Mr Gonzalez was in compliance with his obligations, Mr Gonzalez would be entitled to a compensation equivalent to the remuneration stipulated in the Annex until the expiry of the Contract. - 9.
+On 23 January 2014, Rubin Kazan wrote to Mr Gonzalez to inform him that the Contract had been terminated on the basis that Mr Gonzalez did not possess a valid UEFA license, in accordance of Article 7.2 of the Contract.
+Rubin Kazan also stated that, pursuant to Article 9.2. of the Contract, "in case the dispute arises between the parties it should be resolved in the Dispute Resolution Chamber of the Football Union of Russia (FUR) and afterwards in other organs in accordance with the regulations of FUR and FIFA".

-10. On 24 January 2014, Mr Navarro wrote to Rubin Kazan to contest the termination of the Contract.
-Mr Navarro also alleged that he possessed a license issued by the Real Federación Española de Futbol, which would allow him to be registered as a UEFA Pro License Coach and further, that Rubin Kazan was aware of this.
-Additionally, Mr Navarro stated that "the competent Body to resolve any controversy will be FIFA in first instance and CAS in appeal".
+On 24 January 2014, Mr Gonzalez wrote to Rubin Kazan to contest the termination of the Contract.
+Mr Gonzalez also alleged that he possessed a license issued by the Real Federación Española de Futbol, which would allow him to be registered as a UEFA Pro License Coach and further, that Rubin Kazan was aware of this.
+Additionally, Mr Gonzalez stated that "the competent Body to resolve any controversy will be FIFA in first instance and CAS in appeal".